aridjayarecipes/cutesrecipes.web.app/content/post/2194-how-to-make-any-night-of-the-week-almond-and-plum-cake.md

 Hello everybody, it is John, welcome to my recipe site.
 Today, I'm gonna show you how to make a distinctive dish, almond and plum cake.
 One of my favorites.
 This time, I'm gonna make it a little bit unique.
 This will be really delicious.

 Whisk flour, almond meal, baking powder, and salt in a medium bowl.
 This plum almond cake is an Italian classic.
-While we&#39;ve got nothing against homey, which is what author Domenica Marchetti dubs this dessert, we think this lovely little looker of a cake has a little haute going on, too.
+While we've got nothing against homey, which is what author Domenica Marchetti dubs this dessert, we think this lovely little looker of a cake has a little haute going on, too.
 She prefers how this simple cake "celebrates September.

 Almond and plum cake is one of the most well liked of recent trending foods on earth.
 It's enjoyed by millions every day.
 It's simple, it's quick, it tastes yummy.
 They are fine and they look wonderful.
 Almond and plum cake is something that I have loved my entire life.